Roger Freeing Angelica (Ingres)

-Roger Freeing Angelica or Ruggiero Freeing Angelica is an 1819 painting by Jean-Auguste-Dominique Ingres, inspired by Orlando Furioso by Ariosto.
+Roger Freeing Angelica or Ruggiero Freeing Angelica is an 1819 painting by the French artist Jean-Auguste-Dominique Ingres, inspired by Orlando Furioso by Ariosto.
 An oil painting on canvas measuring 147 x 199 cm, it is owned by the Louvre.
 Ingres subsequently painted several variants of the composition.

 Subject

 Orlando Furioso, a 16th-century epic poem by Ariosto, is the source of the tale of Roger, a knight whose steed is a hippogriff (a legendary creature half horse and half eagle).
 While riding near Brittany's coast Roger espies a beautiful woman, Angelica, chained to a rock on the Isle of Tears.
 She has been abducted and stripped naked by barbarians who have left her there as a human sacrifice to a sea monster.
 As Roger rides to her aid, a great thrashing in the water occurs—it is the monster approaching Angelica.
 Roger drives his lance between the monster's eyes and rescues Angelica.